HaoWang95/selftaught-note/React/Advanced concepts.md

 ## Context
 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

+## **Strict Mode**
+StrictMode is a tool for highlighting potential problems in an application.
+StrictMode does not render any visible UI.
+It activates additional checks and warnings for its descendants.
+Strict mode checks are run in development mode only, it does not impact the production build.